“Stop lying to staff and students”: Students and staff rally against job and course cuts

 Students and staff gathered outside the Raymond Priestley Building on 25 March to demand an end to the University’s recent staff and course cuts, and call for an improved, more equitable and accessible education.

-The rally was organised by University of Melbourne Student Union (UMSU) Education Academic Officers Hannah Krasovec and Tehjas Gandhi, in collaboration with the National Union of Students (NUS).
+The rally was organised by University of Melbourne Student Union (UMSU) Education Public Officers Hannah Krasovec and Tejas Gandhi, in collaboration with the National Union of Students (NUS).

 “We are demanding that Unimelb stop cutting the jobs of staff and stop cutting our subjects.
 We want an improved education, smaller classes and for our tutors to be given permanent work,” said Krasovec.